Common questions about dementia

 Myths and realities of dementia

-Myths and misconceptions about Alzheimer's disease and dementia abound: what it is, who gets it, and how it affects the people who have it.
-These myths stand in the way of understanding the disease and helping those affected.
+There are many myths and misconceptions about Alzheimer's disease and dementia: what it is, who gets it, and how it affects the people who have it.
+These myths stand in the way of understanding the condition and helping people affected by dementia.

 Learn more